bb-io/docs/src/content/docs/apps/Bureau Works.mdx

 ## Events

 - **On projects created**.
 Polling event that periodically checks for new projects.
 If a new projects are found, it will return the new projects.
+- **On projects status changed**.
+Polling event that periodically checks for projects with updated statuses.
+It will return projects that match your criteria.
 - **On project status changed**.
 Polling event that periodically checks for project status changes.
 If a project status changes, it will return the project with the new status.
 - **On task status changed**.
 Polling event that periodically checks for new tasks.
 If a new tasks are found, it will return the new tasks.
 - **On users created**.
 Polling event that periodically checks for new users.
 If a new users are found, it will return the new users.